joshatron/BudgetLibrary/databases.md

 Database Structure
 ==================

-The main tables will be the transactions, vendors, and categories, with some other helper ones
+There are tables for the transactions and vendors, along with namings of the vendors for identification.

 ###Tables